 To correct this issue, please perform the following steps:

-- check the “my server requires authentication” in your mail client.
+- Check the “my server requires authentication” in your email client (such as Outlook, Mac Mail, Thunderbird, etc.).

 - Click here to find out what your IP address is.